vasquini/EDLB-micropipe/README.md

 }
 ```

-The **nextflow.config** file should be modified to specify the location of Guppy using one of the following options:
+The **nextflow.config** file should be modified to specify the location of Guppy (If you're using Guppy) using one of the following options:

 * Download and unpack the Guppy .tar.gz archive file.
 Provide the path to the Guppy binary folder in the params section and comment the following lines in the process section:
    ```